GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Results

 \subsection{Ablation Studies}

 In this section we explore the impact of how certain design choices and hyperparameter selection impacts the performance of the proposed approach.
 Table \ref{tab:norm_sort_ablation} looks at the impact of pre-processing the pair-likelihood vector $e_{a,b}$ before its use as input to the MLP.
-We observe that both sorting and scaling of $e_{a,b}$ are critical to the performance of the GCC, with Recall@1 performance dropping 23.54\% on the KITTI$\rightarrow$Karawatha setup in their absence.
-Figure \ref{fig:thresh_ablation} explores the impact of changing the value of hyperparameters $\alpha_{pos}, \alpha_{neg}$ on the KITTI$\rightarrow$Karawatha scenario.
+We observe that both sorting and scaling of $e_{a,b}$ are critical to the performance of the GCC, with Recall@1 performance dropping 23.54\% on the KITTI$\rightarrow${Wild-Places (K)} setup in their absence.
+Figure \ref{fig:thresh_ablation} explores the impact of changing the value of hyperparameters $\alpha_{pos}, \alpha_{neg}$ on the KITTI$\rightarrow${Wild-Places (K)} scenario.
 We observe that while employing a stricter value of $\alpha_{pos}$ has a notably positive impact on adaptation performance, no strong trend is present for changing the value of $\alpha_{neg}$.
-This result suggests that false positive examples have a significantly more deleterious impact on adaptation than false negatives, emphasising the importance of filtering them out of the set of pseudo-labels for the target data.
+This result suggests that false positive examples have a significantly more deleterious impact on adaptation than false negatives, emphasising the importance of filtering them out of the set of pseudo-labels for the target data. {We found that values for $\alpha_{pos}$ and $\alpha_{neg}$ selected through this ablation produce consistently strong results across all experimental setups as demonstrated by the results in Tables \ref{tab:soaeasy} and \ref{tab:soahard}, such that choosing new thresholds for new target datasets is not necessary.}